Sabokou/BigData/README.md

 The dashed boxes on the right are distributed applications that are deployed with helm, a package manager for Kubernetes resources.
-Cassandra is a distributed database management system that can scale and store data redundantly and is therefore failure-resistent.
-Kafka is a software for message streaming and coordination, it is especially useful to reduce communication overhead between different applications.
-Spark is used to analyse, enrich and manipulate the streaming data.
+Cassandra is a distributed database management system that can scale and store data redundantly and is therefore failure-resistant.
+Kafka is a tool for message streaming and coordination, it is especially useful to reduce communication overhead between different applications.
+Spark is used to analyze, enrich and manipulate the streaming data.

-The boxes on the left are kubernetes resources that we developed based on Docker images.
-The flask webapp to provide a user with an interface for the fictional legerible library, display information and ingest user data into the system.
+The boxes on the left are Kubernetes resources that we developed based on Docker images.
+The flask web app provides a user with an interface for the fictional legerible library, displays information, and ingests user data into the system.
-The postgresql database stores user and book related data, while the memcached cache servers provide users with a fast retrieval time for consecutive requests for the same data.
+The PostgreSQL database stores user and book related data, while the Memcached cache servers provide users with a fast retrieval time for consecutive requests for the same data.

 <br>